The Neuroscience Behind KCT

 Neuroplasticity & Learning

-The brain and body are constantly rewiring through neuroplasticity.
-KCT uses repetition, movement, and state induction to engage glutamate-driven plasticity while leveraging Hebbian learning and memory reconsolidation.
-This rewiring helps survival patterns transform into pathways of safety
+The brain and body are constantly reshaping through neuroplasticity.
+KCT uses repetition, patterned movement, and state dependent learning to engage Hebbian plasticity and memory reconsolidation.
+Through repeated embodied experiences of regulation and safety, defensive survival patterns can reorganize into more adaptive neural pathways.